Movement Disorders

 Dr. Meyer of the University Washington has no relevant financial relationships to disclose.

-Dr. Zalvan of the Institute for Voice and Swallowing Disorders has no relevant financial relationships to disclose.
+Dr. Dhingra of the University of Washington has no relevant financial relationships to disclose.

 Dr. Fekete of New York Medical College received consultation fees from Acadia Pharmaceutical, Acorda, Adamas/Supernus Pharmaceuticals, Amneal/Impax, Kyowa Kirin, Lundbeck Inc., Neurocrine Inc., and Teva Pharmaceutical, Inc.